NVIDIA DOCA Firefly Service Guide

 Monitor Client

-All the required files for the monitor client are available under the service's dedicated installation directory:
+The required files for the monitor client are available under the service's dedicated NGC resource "scripts" directory.

 for-the-monitoring-server>